Skip to content

 @OlivierNicole OlivierNicole commented Apr 28, 2023

 This feature makes programs that use OCaml 5 effects run faster in Javascript, by running as little continuation-passing style (CPS) code as possible.
 Based on an initial suggestion by @lpw25, we generate two versions for each functions that may be called from inside an effect handler (according to the existing static analysis): a direct-style version and a CPS version.
 At runtime, direct-style versions are used, except when entering an effect handler, in which case only CPS is run until the outermost effect handler is exited.
 This approach trades speed for program size, since—because a number of functions are compiled to two versions—the generated programs are bigger.
-For this reason, the feature is opt-in behind the --enable doubletranslate flag.
+For this reason, the feature is opt-in behind the --enable doubletranslate flag1.
 This is a joint work with @vouillon.

 We encountered a design difficulty: when functions are transformed into pairs of functions, it is unclear how to deal with captured identifiers when the functions are nested.
 To avoid this problem, functions that must be transformed are lambda-lifted, and thus no longer have any free variables except toplevel ones.